-9.2.4 Financial Transaction Tax
+9.2.5 Financial Transaction Tax

-On February 14, 2013, the EU Commission adopted a proposal for a Council Directive (the "Draft Directive") on a common financial transaction tax ("FTT").
-According to the Draft Directive, the FTT should be implemented and should have entered into effect in eleven EU Member States (Austria, Belgium, France, Germany, Greece, Italy, Portugal, Spain, Slovakia and Slovenia; together the "Participating Member States") on January 1, 2014.
+On February 14, 2013, the EU Commission adopted a proposal for a Council Directive (the "Draft Directive") implementing enhanced cooperation in the area of a common financial transaction tax ("FTT") in Austria, Belgium, Estonia, France, Germany, Greece, Italy, Portugal, Spain, Slovakia and Slovenia; the "Participating Member States").
+However, Estonia withdrew from the enhanced cooperation, making up a total of 10 participating Member States.

-Pursuant to the Draft Directive, the FTT generally would apply to certain dealings in the Bonds where at least one party to the financial transaction is established or deemed to be established in a Participating Member State and at least one party to the financial transaction is a financial institution.
-The FTT would, however, not apply to, inter alia, primary market transactions referred to in article 5(c) of Regulation (EC) No 1287/2006, including the activity of underwriting and subsequent allocation of financial instruments in the framework of their issue.
+The proposed FTT has a very broad scope and could, if introduced in its current form, apply to certain dealings in Bonds in certain circumstances.
+Pursuant to the Draft Directive, the FTT generally would apply to certain dealings in the Bonds when at least one party to the financial transaction is established or deemed to be established in a Participating Member State and at least one party to the financial transaction is a financial institution.

+The issuance and subscription of Bonds is exempt from the FTT in the current Draft Directive.

-The Draft Directive is still subject to negotiation between the Participating Member States and therefore may be changed at any time.
+The FTT proposal remains subject to negotiation between the participating Member States and its timing remains unclear.
+Additional EU Member States may decide to participate.
 Moreover, once the Draft Directive has been adopted, it will need to be implemented into the respective domestic laws of the Participating Member States and the domestic provisions implementing the Draft Directive might deviate from the Draft Directive itself.
-Further, additional Member States may decide to participate.